tjzwijac98/portfolio/README.md

 Greetings!

 Thank you for cheking out my portfolio.
-I am passionalte about data analysis and web design.
+I am passionate about data analysis and web design.